santos-pierre/adonisjs-react-inertia/README.md

 ## Issue

-I've been attempting to implement Inertia with React in my project, but I've encountered mùutliple bug but I am facing one that I can't resolve.
-When I navigate to my page I have a blank page and this error in my console
+I've been working on integrating Inertia with React in my project and have encountered several issues.
+However, there's one particular problem I'm struggling with.
+When I navigate to my page, it just displays a blank screen, and I receive the following error in my console:

 ```
 Home.jsx:1 Uncaught Error: @vitejs/plugin-react can't detect preamble.
 Something is wrong.
 See https://github.com/vitejs/vite-plugin-react/pull/11#discussion_r430879201